plant quick find clear

-A plump, juicy cherry is a luxurious treat.
-Whether you grow sweet or sour cherries, plan to share a few with the wildlife in your area.
-This is usually not a problem as a mature tree will produce more fruit than one family can consume.
-When choosing a cherry tree, select for disease-resistance and small size.
+A plump, juicy cherry is a luxurious treat—for humans and wildlife alike.
+Whether you grow sweet or sour cherries, plan to share.
+This is usually not a problem—a mature tree produces more fruit than a typical family can consume.
+When choosing a cherry variety, select one that is disease-resistant, grows to the right size for your space, and is adapted to your local conditions.
 The smaller the tree, the easier it will be to harvest the fruit.

-Sweet cherries grow in the coast valleys of California, near the Great Lakes, and in the Northwest.
-They thrive where winter and summer are mild.
-Sweet cherries require a pollinator so be sure to plant two varieties.
-Sour or pie cherries are easy to grow for most home gardeners.
-The hardy plants are adaptable and self-fertile -- you only need one plant for fruit set.
+Cherries come in two main categories—sweet and sour.
+Sweet cherries grow well in the coast valleys of California, near the Great Lakes, and in the Northwest.
+They thrive where winters and summers are mild.
+Sweet cherries require a pollinator, so be sure to plant two varieties.
+Sour (or pie) cherries are easy to grow for most home gardeners.
+The hardy plants are adaptable and self-fertile—you need only one plant for fruit set.

 Planting Cherry Trees